Many-body quantum boomerang effect: Strongly interacting bosons: mapping to weakly interacting fermions

 In the simulations, we can also observe another interaction-driven phenomenon, which can be characterized by its own time scale.
 Due to the interactions, we observe a growth of the entropy of entanglement in the system.
 Does it increase on the same time scale as $t_b$?

-Figure~\ref{fig:ent_vs_time} shows the time evolution of the entropy of entanglement computed as an average over {all} possible bipartitions.
+Figure~\ref{fig:ent_vs_time} shows the time evolution of the entropy of entanglement computed as an average over {all} possible bipartitions:

+-- c.f.
+Eq.~(\ref{eq:psi_mps}) -- where different $i$'s in the sum correspond to different bonds of the chain of length $L$.
 For the Tonks-Girardeau gas case, apart from the initial growth, the entropy saturates, what is also confirmed by the analysis of the supremum of the entropy over possible bipartitions {(not shown)}.
 We denote the final value of the entropy for the Tonks-Girardeau gas by $S_0^\infty$.
 When the interactions are finite ($U_F=U^{-1}\neq0$), the entropy grows further.

 We can define a characteristic time scale called entropy break time, denoted by $t_b^S$, for which the entropy between the interacting particles exceeds the final value of the Tonks-Girardeau gas entropy $S_0^\infty$.
 We calculate its value from the following relation: